pauldambra/blog_source/_posts/2021-09-20-emotional-advice.md

 tags: ["changing jobs", "co-op"]
 ---

-I've just finished at the Co-op after four years.
+I've finished at the Co-op after four years.
 I was feeling emotional and wrote some "wise words".
 I thought I'd record them here.
 In the future, when I'm reminiscing, they can transport me back to this feeling.

 <!--more-->